ericthecurious/memory-engineering-patterns/README.md

 ## Introduction

-This document outlines essential patterns for managing the memory of LLMs.
+This document outlines essential and recurring patterns for managing the memory of LLMs.

 Manual Patterns require a human in the loop to manage memories, whereas Generative Patterns require a well-engineered prompt so that an LLM can manage its own memory store.
 These patterns are critical for ensuring that the information stored within a memory store is accurate, relevant, and optimized for machine processing, not just human understanding.
+You can also chain these patterns together, such as by applying the Generative Create pattern followed by a Manual Edit to let the LLM create the initial memory and then refine it as the human in the loop.

+## Generative Patterns

+These patterns involve LLM inferences from well-engineered prompts that are created by a human in the loop or another LLM inference.
+Designed to partially automate memory engineering, these patterns ensure that the LLM operates efficiently and maintains high standards of memory integrity.

+### Generative Create

+You engineer a prompt to task an LLM with creating one or more new memories from the current prompt and/or conversation history.

+Example template for its prompt:

+> You are an expert memory engineer who is managing your own memory store as an LLM.
+Your current task is to create a new memory or set of new memories based on the prompt provided below by the human in the loop:

+### Generative Edit

+Coming soon

+### Generative Remove

+Coming soon

+### Generative Approval

+Coming soon

+### Generative Summary

+Coming soon

 ## Manual Patterns